imclaren/blog/_posts/2015-07-14-apracloud.md

 And while the information paper is not all that long, it provides quite detailed advice.
 Even the footnotes have interesting implications for banks.
 I am just scratching the surface here.

-### 2. Banks must impose protections on suppliers as soon as data leaves the bank-run data centres
+### 2. Banks must impose protections on suppliers as soon as data leaves bank-run data centres

 That being said, APRA's new information paper ([*Outsourcing Involving Shared Computing Services (including Cloud)*](http://www.apra.gov.au/AboutAPRA/Documents/Information-Paper-Outsourcing-Involving-Shared-Computing-Services.pdf)) succinctly clarifies that it is important that banks implement appropriate measures to ensure that data hosted and/or processed outside of the bank's internally controlled data centres must be appropriately protected.